couchbaselabs/couchbase-shell/README.md

  - `analytics dataverses`: List all dataverses
  - `analytics datasets`: List all datasets
  - `use`: Change the active bucket or cluster on the fly
- - `kv get`: Perform a KV get operation
+ - `doc get`: Perform a KV get operation
- - `kv upsert`: Perform a KV upsert operation
+ - `doc upsert`: Perform a KV upsert operation
- - `kv insert`: Perform a KV insert operation
+ - `doc insert`: Perform a KV insert operation
- - `kv replace`: Perform a KV replace operation
+ - `doc replace`: Perform a KV replace operation
+ - `doc remove`: Removes a KV document
  - `nodes`: List all nodes in the active cluster
  - `buckets`: List all buckets in the active cluster
  - `clusters`: List and manage (active) clusters